 As a standard Heatex puts glue in the foldings of all plate heat exchangers.
 This results in a heat exchanger that has very low internal leakage, maximum 0.1% of the nominal airflow at a pressure difference of 400 Pa (1.6" WC) resp.
 250 Pa (1" WC) for small sizes.
 Exceptions to this are H0200, H0300, H0415 and Model T where the maximum leakage rate is 1% of the nominal airflow.
-For lower pressure drops, the leakage will be smaller.
-This is probably the tightest air-to-air plate heat exchanger available as a standard.
-Model M-type exchangers have around 0.1% of the nominal airflow leakage at a maximum pressure difference of 700 Pa (2.8"WC).
+For lower differential pressure, the leakage will be smaller.